 Because FoodAPS data include confidential information, ERS has a legal obligation to provide access under a controlled environment to prevent accidental or willful disclosure of information that might identify a survey respondent.
 To develop rich and high-quality data, FoodAPS invoked the protections and regulations of the Confidential Information Protection and Statistical Efficiency Act (CIPSEA) of 2002 to obtain confidential information.
 CIPSEA requires that the collected data be used strictly for research and statistical purposes and promises respondents high levels of data protection against disclosure of identifying information.
-Penalties for a violation of CIPSEA procedures can result in a fine of up to $250,000 and/or five years in prison.
+Penalties for a violation of CIPSEA procedures can result in a fine of up to $250,000 and/or 5 years in prison.
 The restrictions and protections against disclosure of confidential information follow guidelines developed by the Office of Management and Budget (OMB).
 See Implementation Guidance for Title V of the E-Government Act, Confidential Information Protection and Statistical Efficiency Act of 2002 (CIPSEA).

 Minimizing the risk of disclosure

-- Different sets of FoodAPS data and proprietary data are stored in separate computer directories, and each directory has its own access restrictions.
+- Different sets of FoodAPS data and relevant extant proprietary data are stored in separate computer directories, and each directory has its own access restrictions.
 When researchers start a FoodAPS project, they are granted access only to the directories that contain data needed for their authorized research project.

-- Define the explicit economic hypotheses and questions to be addressed;
+- Define the explicit economic hypotheses and questions to be addressed.

-- Demonstrate the relevance of the proposed research to the broad purposes for which FoodAPS data were developed;
+- Demonstrate the relevance of the proposed research to the broad purposes for which FoodAPS data were developed.

-- Establish the merits and contributions of the proposed research to the academic literature and to the specific information needs of policymakers;
+- Establish the merits and contributions of the proposed research to the academic literature and to the specific information needs of policymakers.

-- Explain the research methodology, including plans to account for FoodAPS’s complex sample design to make inferences;
+- Explain the research methodology, including plans to account for FoodAPS’s complex sample design to make inferences.

 - Specify which groups of data elements are needed.